veasey/bible-reader-app/NOTES.md

 - [ ] Session Var, remember where user left off.
    - [ ] Show Random verse by default, if no session found.
 - [ ] select alt translation (just add a NLT etc, just to test and adapt for it)
+- [ ] /x-x-x paths, so can hyperlink results
   - [ ] When clicking Book or Chapter in result, take to top of that result list.

 ## ideas